 The principles of segregationist thinking were laid down in a 1905 report by the South African Native Affairs Commission and continued to evolve in response to these economic, social and political pressures.
-In keeping with its recommendations, the first union government enacted the seminal Natives Land Act.
-1913 (Act 27 of 1913).
+In keeping with its recommendations, the first union government enacted the seminal Natives Land Act in 1913.